-We did get a takeaway meal for us all in the evening and that was great.
+We did make one of our favourite takeaway meals for us all in the evening and that was great.
 I even managed to enforce a NO PHONES rule while we had our meal but only just.

 29th August 2015

-We've.................sorry, I've decided on a small business idea we are going to try - Spice blends and BBQ meat rubs.
+We've decided to give the spice blends and BBQ meat rubs business a go.
 Why? well, I've been interested in cooking since I was a little kid and with my father being a military man all of his life, I've travelled quite a bit and sampled lots of different cuisines.
 For a few years now I've been making my own spice mixes and turning that passion into a commercial venture just seems a really natural thing to do.

 When I was about 7 years old, a family came to live on our street and one of the kids in the family, Darren, became my best friend and he's still my best friend today!!
 For some unknown reason, when we first met, he thought I was Italian and insisted on calling me Da Malat.
 The more annoyed I got, the more he called it me and as with most things, the name stuck even though it's nothing like my real surname.
 So, I've decided to call the spice company - DA MALAT - even though my wife hates it.
 I've already ordered foil packs, a heat sealing machine, plenty of spices and labels.

-Over the next few weeks I'm going to mix a few spice blends and hopefully have at least 6 different recipes to package and sell.
-First thing is to design a logo and maybe, this venture might be the break we're waiting for.
+Over the next few weeks I'm going to work on improving the take away spice blends we already make and hopefully have at least 6 different recipes to package and sell.
+First thing is to design a logo and maybe this venture might be the break we're waiting for.

 10th September 2015